Cabbage stem weevil

 Profile

-Several species of weevils whose larvae live in the canola stems are encountered in canola fields; for example, the small or spotted cabbage shoot weevil(Ceutorhynchus pallidactylus).
-Only the large canola stem weevil(Ceutorhynchus napi) is described below, as it causes the most extensive damage.
+In oilseed rape fields, several species of weevils are found whose larvae live in the rapeseed stalks; for example, the small or spotted cabbage stem weevil(Ceutorhynchus pallidactylus Marsham, 1802).
+In the following, only the large rape stem weevil(Ceutorhynchus napi Gyllenhal, 1837) is described, as it causes the most extensive damage.

 Appearance